truenas/middleware/docs/userguide/freenas_system.rst

 Boot
 ----

-Beginning with version 9.3, FreeNAS® supports a feature of ZFS known as multiple boot environments.
+FreeNAS® supports a feature of ZFS known as multiple boot environments.
 With multiple boot environments, the process of updating the operating system becomes a low-risk operation as the updater automatically creates a snapshot of your current boot environment and adds it to the boot menu before applying the update.
 If the update fails, simply reboot the system and select the previous boot environment from the boot menu to instruct the system to go back to that system state.